 At the time, they told The National that they doubted Mr Sawan, 60, had the backbone to confront Lebanon's corrupt political establishment and find responsibility for the explosion that destroyed much of Beirut on August 4.

 More than 200 people died, tens of thousands of homes were destroyed and 300,000 people were displaced.
-The World Bank estimated damages at $350 billion.
+The World Bank estimated damages at $350 million.

 Last December, Mr Sawan took legal experts and the country’s rulers by surprise when he pressed charges against four of the country’s top politicians.

 But this step was also the start of the end of his investigation.

 Two of the politicians he indicted on Thursday succeeded in having him removed, after claiming that he was not neutral.

 "It's an extraordinary message to all judges: you cannot go beyond red lines," Nizar Saghieh, head of the non-government organisation Legal Agenda, told The National.

 “This is a judge who was not known for being brave, who is 60 years old, is at the end of his career and took very courageous decisions that he did not want to take at first.
 It’s a very important moment.